 Life-Sustaining Medical Treatments

 Life-sustaining treatment refers to medical procedures such as cardiopulmonary resuscitation, artificial hydration and artificial nutrition, and artificial ventilation/ breathing and other medical treatments intended to prolong life by supporting an essential function of the body when the body is not able to function on its own.

-Medical Orders for Life-Sustaining Treatment (MOLST) is a document intended for seriously ill patients that documents decisions for life-sustaining treatment based on the patient’s current condition.
-A MOLST form becomes effective immediately upon signing and is not dependent upon a person’s loss of capacity.
-It does not take the place of a health care proxy.
-Consideration of MOLST may be an outcome of the advance care planning process.
+Medical Orders for Life-Sustaining Treatment (MOLST) is a medical order, intended for seriously ill patients, that documents a patient’s decisions for life-sustaining treatment based on the patient’s current condition and care choices.
+A MOLST medical order or form becomes effective immediately upon signing and is not dependent upon a person’s loss of capacity.

 Palliative care is a comprehensive approach to treating serious illness that focuses on the physical, psychosocial and spiritual needs of the patient.
 The goal of palliative care is to prevent and relieve suffering and to support the best quality of life for patients and their families through such interventions as managing pain and other uncomfortable symptoms, assisting with difficult decision-making, and providing support, regardless of whether or not a patient chooses to continue curative, aggressive medical treatment.

 A personal directive is a personal document or statement in which you give your Health Care Agent information and instructions about your values, preferences and choices for future medical care.
 A personal directive can be a personal letter or memo, and is also commonly known as an advance care directive, a living will, or medical directive.
 A personal directive is not legally binding but offers your health care agent essential information about the kind of care you want if you become incapacitated.

 TIP: You can download a free Personal Directive (Living Will) in 5 languages on our Resources page here.